JonnyBanana/Gemstone_Database_for_Lapidaries/README.md

 -Ultra-Lightweight: It takes up virtually no disk space and can run on even the oldest machines.

-🚀 Features
+<b>🚀 Features</b>

-    Smart Search: Features an "Auto-Open" function.
+-Smart Search: Features an "Auto-Open" function.
 If your search (e.g., "Tan") matches only one mineral (e.g., Tanzanite), it opens the data sheet immediately.

-    Mineral Database: Currently includes 250 minerals, with plans for continuous expansion.
+-Mineral Database: Currently includes 250 minerals, with plans for continuous expansion.

-    Integrated Web Dashboard: A categorized hub for Prospection (maps), Faceting (designs), Market Prices, and Technical Education.
+-Integrated Web Dashboard: A categorized hub for Prospection (maps), Faceting (designs), Market Prices, and Technical Education.

-    Technical Specifics: Each entry follows a rigorous template including chemical formulas, hardness, refractive index, and cutting suggestions.
+-Technical Specifics: Each entry follows a rigorous template including chemical formulas, hardness, refractive index, and cutting suggestions.

-📥 Downloads
+<b>📥 Downloads</b>

 You can download the version 1.0 here: